 What are the dorms like?

-Boarding schools place just as much importance on dorms as they do on food.
+Boarding schools place just as much importance on dorms as on food.
 Your daughter's room at home is her special place.
-All the posters, her bed, the colors and all her stuff reflect who she is.
-Suddenly she's not going to have her own room and any of her stuff?
+All the posters, her bed, colors, and stuff reflect who she is.
+Suddenly she will not have her own room or any of her stuff.
 Read about the dorms at The Madeira School, McLean, Virginia.
-This kind of set up is fairly typical.
+This kind of setup is fairly typical.

 If you have never seen a boarding school dorm, don't despair.
 They are not going to look like something out of Architectural Digest.
 They will be compact, clean, functional living quarters for two or three students.
 Resist the temptation to do what one mother did a few years ago when she saw her daughter's dorm room for the first time.
-She demanded to see the head of school.
-When she met him, the parent stated that her daughter's accommodation was unacceptable.
-Not up to their standards.
-She was prepared to write a check for $100,000 so the school could make some refurbishments.
-I don't recall how the matter was settled although I think the school repainted the dorm.
+She demanded to see the head of the school.
+The parent stated that her daughter's accommodation was unacceptable when she met him.
+It was not up to their standards.
+She was prepared to write a check for $100,000, so the school could make some refurbishments.
+I don't recall how the matter was settled, although I think the school repainted the dorm.